vik-13/dots/README.md

 So, seems that`s all.
 Have a nice playing :)

-# Here is the link to the builded application and hosted by firebase.
+# Here is the link where you can try this game.
 https://scorching-torch-5829.firebaseapp.com/

-# How to install it localy
+# How to install it locally

 I used npm, bower and gulp, so you should just run next commands in command line